 The Board was informed that comments were received from noise consultant Jeff Komrower and odor consultant Bruce Straughan on the draft of the new environmental standards for the Zoning Bylaw.
-The consultants' comments have been forwarded to the Board's environmental zoning consultant Caroline Wells from Weston and Sampson.
+The consultants' comments have been forwarded environmental zoning consultant Caroline Wells from Weston and Sampson.
 It was suggested to have a special meeting on Wednesday, March 18, 2020 to further discuss this information.
 The public hearing for this is scheduled for March 24, 2020.